 The creature in the novel is very different, and is effective in its own way, racing through the trees like some long, black, hard-to-see beast that can easily merge into the background foliage.

 The people living in the forest that the protagonists encounter are also quite different compared to those portrayed in the film.
-These odd denizens in the book are pretty interesting, though I think I prefer the forgotten community of Norse villagers seen in the movie.
+These odd denizens in the novel are pretty interesting characters, including some young, black metal-loving dudes and a hoofed old lady, though I think the forgotten community of Norse villagers seen in the movie are equally as compelling .

 Where the book really scores highly, however, is in its ability to really place the reader in the midst of an almost impenetrable, ancient forest, where each step becomes a struggle to push onwards past roots, sharp twigs and closely-packed tree trunks.
 You really feel like you are stuck in that dank, dark place with the characters.
 Great stuff.